infl4me/Computer-Networking-A-Top-Down-Approach-Labs/README.md

 - **SMTP (Mail client).** A simple mail client that sends e-mail to any recipient
 - **Web Proxy.** A simple web proxy server with caching
 - **Reliable Transport Protocol.** Sending and receiving transport-level code for implementing a simple reliable data transfer protocol
+- **ICMP pinger.** a Ping application using ICMP request and reply messages

 ## Completed wireshark labs:
 - **HTTP.** In this lab, we’ll explore several aspects of the HTTP protocol: the basic GET/reply interaction, HTTP message formats, retrieving large HTML files, retrieving HTML files with embedded URLs, persistent and non-persistent connections, and HTTP authentication and security